AccountForCommits/SlimeVR-Tracker-PicoW/README.md

     Check if pitch/roll resembles its real orientation.

   - Calibration data is written to the flash of your MCU and is unique for each BMI160, keep that in mind if you have detachable aux trackers.

-## Infos about ESP32-C3 with direct connection to USB

-The ESP32-C3 has two ways to connect the serial port.
-One is directly via the onboard USB CDC or via the onboard UART.
-When the chip is connected to the USB CDC, the serial port shows as `USB Serial Port` in Device Manager.
-The SlimeVR server will currently not connect to this port.
-If you want to set your WiFi credentials, you can use the PlatformIO serial console.
-There you have to enter the following: `SET WIFI "SSID" "PASSWORD"`

 ## Uploading On Linux